nievesalvin/github-tutorial/README.md

 #### _**Forking**_:
 * Find someone elses repository that you would like to use as your starting point, on Github.
-* Once you have found a repo, clicl on it and press "fork"
+* Once you have found a repo, click on it and press "fork"
 ![](fork-img.png)
 * After you fork it, Github automatically makes